arminlinzbauer/gulpex/README.md

                           // The default is false.

   watch: string[]|Boolean // Toggles the watcher for this bundle on or off.
-                          // For bundles of type 'style', a list of additional files or glob patterns can
+                          // For bundles of type `'style'`, a list of additional files or glob patterns can
                           // be specified instead to also watch for changes on thos files without them actually
                           // being compiled.

 }
 ```

-You can specify as many bundles as you want.
-Just make sure to give each of them a unique key.
+You can specify as many bundles as you want as long as each of them has a unique key.

 Oftentimes, one single , very minimal bundle definition may provide everything you need.
 The following bundle definition compiles all SASS/SCSS files (that don't start with an underscore)